MATF-RG18/RG105-labyrinth-escape/README.md

 GL!

-***Oh yeah, one more thing***, the walls have this tendency to swallow up people.
-Not cause im a lousy programmer but cause they are ***evil***, so if you ever get stuck just press P to get you back at start...or just press R as many times as needed.
+***Oh yeah, one more thing***...
+See, the walls have this tendency to swallow up people.
+Not because im a lousy programmer, but 'cause they are ***evil***, so if you ever get stuck just press P to get you back at start...or just press R as many times as needed.